 Greg is a resident of Temple, where he was born and raised.
 A graduate of Mount Blue HS, he spent time in neighboring states before returning a few years ago to join his father on the family homestead.

 Greg has since become increasingly engaged with local and state issues.
-He is committed to investing our resources wisely to counter the economic fallout from the corona virus while also fighting for greater tax fairness.
+He is committed to investing our resources wisely to help expand education and economic opportunities while also fighting for greater tax fairness.
 He also prioritizes protecting the environment, supporting older Mainers, and working to expand economic opportunities to attract young people and new Mainers to our communities.

 Greg has worked with developmentally disabled clients, in daycare centers, on organic farms, and in advocacy and outreach work.
 Most recently he has taught English as a second language, both online and in classrooms.
 He holds a Masters, focused on political science and the environment.